 | Layer Norm / RMSNorm | Activation drift | Normalizes features per-example |

 Every modern Transformer uses all five simultaneously.
-They're not optional extras - they're load-bearing infrastructure.
+They are not optional extras - they are load-bearing infrastructure.
+Remove any one and training either overfits, diverges, or stalls.

 |---|---|---|